mkuchak/usend/docs/domain-protection.md

 ### 4. And start sending secure emails with Usend

-With these simple steps, you can now start sending secure emails with Usend.
+With these simple steps, you can now start sending secure emails.

 ```ts-vue{3}
 import { Usend } from "usend-email";